eReuse/DeviceHub/docs/api.rst

    :>json email \*email: Unique: True
    :>json string name: Description: The name of an account, if it is a person or an organization.
    :>json string \*@type: Allowed: {'Account'}
-   :>json string role: Allowed: {'basic', 'superuser', 'admin', 'employee', 'amateur'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
+   :>json string role: Allowed: {'basic', 'employee', 'superuser', 'amateur', 'admin'}, Default: basic, Roles with writing permission: ('admin', 'superuser'), Doc: See the Roles section to get more info.
-   :>json boolean active: Description: Activate the account so you can start using it., Default: True, Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
+   :>json boolean active: Default: True, Description: Activate the account so you can start using it., Doc: Inactive accounts cannot login, and they are created through regular events. `Employee` or below cannot see this parameter.
    :>json list \*databases: Roles with writing permission: ('admin', 'superuser') :>json dict _links: Provides `HATEOAS` directives.
 In concrete a link to *itself*, the *parent* endpoint and the *collection* endpoint.
 See http://python-eve.org/features.html#hateoas.